for 400/800 XL/XE Atari Homecomputers

 *) Never, never, NEVER -I say- NEVER ! try to write with another DOS.
 But that should be obvious.....

-(MyDOS will fuck up your disk where it should not touch it)
+(MyDOS, for example, will fuck up your disk where it should not touch it)

 I am ACTUALLY still writing this DOS-version from scratch just for the fun of coding.